Please click on any question below to view the answer:

 What are the computer requirements I need in order to use Failure Free Reading's software applications?

-That is answered here in our System Requirements file in Adobe PDF Document Format for the CD (non-online versions) of our software.
-In fact, many end-user problems are solved by updating your computer to the current software requirements listed in this sheet.
+The online version of our software is recommended, and best for modern computers and devices.
+In fact, many end-user problems are solved by updating your computer to the current software requirements here.
 Please check this document and make sure you meet the specifications before calling technical support so that we may assist you.

 For our Online Applications: